Dr Jo Stapledon drew a sharp breath as the rocket’s engines lit. The rocket lifted Jo into the air.

-The rocket accelerated upwards through the thickest part of Earth’s atmosphere.
+The shuttle pitched and rolled.
+Now Jo could see King and Flinders Islands marking the Tasmanian coast.
 The city lights of Melbourne appeared, clinging to the darkened shore of the Bass Strait.

 Seconds later, with no announcement, the rocket’s acceleration reintensified.